-ALS (Amyotrophic Lateral Sclerosis) is one of the muscle conditions in the muscular dystrophy spectrum.
-It stands for amyotrohic lateral sclerosis, but it is more commonly known as Lou Gehrig’s Disease.
+ALS (Amyotrophic Lateral Sclerosis), also known as Lou Gehrig’s Disease, is one of the muscle conditions in the muscular dystrophy spectrum.
 This disease primarily attacks the brain and nerves cells that control voluntary muscle movement, primarily skeletal muscles.
 As the condition progresses, patients lose more and more control over their muscles until they are completely debilitated.
 ALS reaches its crescendo when the muscles of the chest are affected, making it difficult to breathe.
 No specific known cause is responsible for ALS, but those who have family members with the disease are at higher risk.

 Symptoms of ALS do not usually appear until after a patient passes 50 years of age, and when the symptoms are noticeable, the treatment options are generally not very effective.
 Muscle cramps, weakness, and contractions are some of the early signs of the disease.
 As it progresses, you may have trouble swallowing, difficulty talking, or become unable to hold your head up.
 Weight loss and difficulty breathing are further symptoms of the condition that do not tend to appear until it is well advanced.
 However, not every muscle cramp means ALS is present, but if you have chronic muscle issues, it is recommended that you have a thorough medical screening for ALS.